Teaching Caregivers to Respond to Aggressive Resident Behavior

 - Keeping well-loved objects and photographs.

-When a resident displays aggression, caregivers should use strategies to de-escalate the situation and secure their own safety.
+When a resident displays aggression, caregivers should use structured de-escalation strategies to reduce the risk of injury and prevent escalation into reportable incidents.

 The National Institute on Aging says a caregiver may need to stay a safe distance from a dementia patient who is displaying aggression until the behavior stops.
 Although it’s also important to prevent violent residents from harming themselves, caregivers may need to back off to protect themselves.
 This will give them the opportunity to seek support.